thiblahute/meson-website/Reference-manual.md

 ### static_library ###

 Builds a static library with the given sources.
-Positional and keyword arguments are the same as for <tt>executable</tt>
+Positional and keyword arguments are the same as for `executable`

 ### subdir ###

-Recurses into the specified subdirectory and executes the <tt>meson.build</tt> file in it.
-Once that is done, it returns and execution continues on the line following this <tt>subdir</tt> command.
+Recurses into the specified subdirectory and executes the `meson.build` file in it.
+Once that is done, it returns and execution continues on the line following this `subdir` command.

 ### subproject